Doctor of audiology / board certified audiologist

 How we hear

 As the video shows (above, right), sound vibrations move through the air like waves moving across the water.
-Hearing begins when the vibrations reach the outer ear (1), which acts to funnel the vibrations through the ear canal (2) toward the eardrum (3).
+Hearing begins when the vibrations reach the outer ear (left figure 1), which acts to funnel the vibrations through the ear canal (2) toward the eardrum (3).
 The inset shows sound vibrations interacting with the eardrum, before transferring to a series of three tiny bones in the middle ear (4).
 These bones further amplify the vibrations of the eardrum, then transfer them to a sensory organ in the inner ear, the cochlea (5).
 Tiny sensory hair cells lining the cochlea are responsible for transforming the sound waves into electrical signals that are interpreted in the cerebral cortex of the brain (watch the video above, right).

 Good hearing is essential for

-The cochlea (A & B) is filled with fluid, and lined with tens of thousands of tiny hair cells (C & D).
-The following figures (A-E) show increasingly enlarged electron microscope images of the cochlea and hair cells.
+In the figure below, the cochlea (A & B) is filled with fluid, and lined with tens of thousands of tiny hair cells (C & D).
+The figures (A-E) show increasingly enlarged electron microscope images of the cochlea and hair cells.
 Figure A shows a sound wave’s journey to the cochlea.

 if you want better hearing

 We will let our patients tell you!